 Maria was a bright and intelligent student.
 She chose Law at Monash University as it seemed to be the appropriate thing to do.

 Maria found time for community involvement throughout her life.
 Her skills and expertise were keenly sought.
 Amongst others, she served on managing committees of The Advisory Council for Children with Impaired Hearing ("ACCIH"), Eastern Suburbs Law Association and Eastern Volunteers.

-Her illnesses were a combination of diabetes, severe kidney failure and related problems.
-Maria decided to opt for palliative care.
+Her illnesses were due to diabetes, and related problems.
 For most of the last six weeks, Maria was at home where she died peacefully.

 Maria is survived by husband, Derek, sons, Michael, Anthony, David, James, Andrew, and grand-daughter Grace.
 A grandson Ryan was born in June 2012.